dylansutterlin/resting_state_hypnosis/README.md

       atlas = datasets.fetch_atlas_yeo_2011()["thick_7"]

-   This atlas was first chosen for its parcimony as it only comprises 7 networks.
-With that many ROIs, the number of possible pairs is 21 and it would not be desirable to have too much regressors in  multiple regression model where we have few samples. is a *deterministic atlas*.
+   This atlas was first consider for its parcimony as it only comprises 7 networks.
+With that many ROIs, the number of possible pairs is 21 and it would not be desirable to have too much regressors in  multiple regression models where we have few samples. is a *deterministic atlas*.
    As metionned in the [nilearn docs](https://nilearn.github.io/dev/modules/generated/nilearn.datasets.fetch_atlas_yeo_2011.html) :

       "A deterministic atlas is a hard parcellation of the brain into non-overlaping regions, that might have been obtained by segmentation or clustering methods.
 These objects are represented as 3D images of the brain composed of integer values, called ‘labels’, which define the different regions."